What makes an e-mail message accessible?

 Use high-contrasting colours and never rely on colour alone to convey information or instructions.
 For example, "select the text in red" would not be helpful to the non-visual or users with certain types of colorblindness.

-Only use tables to provide tabular data, not to create layouts.
 Keep data tables simple and linear, avoiding the splitting or merging of cells as they break the linear structure of the data.

 Descriptive link titles